offalynne/input-string/README.md

 Multiplatform text entry utility for GameMaker Studio 2.3 with physical, virtual keyboard and modal support.
-Different platforms call for different text entry affordances, and input-string provides a suggested source and careful handling for each.
+Different platforms call for different text entry affordances, and input-string provides a suggested source and unified handling for each.

 input_string_tick
   function: Manages state (optional)